Reunification Day Vietnam

 How is Reunification Day Celebrated?

-Tourist attractions and major cities become a bit more chaotic, with the Ho Chi Minh Mausoleum in Hanoi being a highly popular site for the occasion.
-Parades often occur in Ho Chi Minh City with the flag being proudly raised.
-Traditionally, boat races, fireworks and food events take place all over the country.
-If you are in Hoi An during this time, you may encounter some celebrations, or you can travel to nearby metropolis Da Nang for a bigger party.
+Traditionally, boat races, fireworks and food events take place in many areas across Vietnam.
+If you are in Hoi An during this time, you may encounter some simple public celebrations, or you can travel to the nearby metropolis Da Nang for a bigger party.

 Written By